elvisciuffetelli/get-music/README.md

 # A React app using the Spotify APIs

-## Link to the Heroku app (please give it some time since it's a free dyno): <https://get-music-eciuffetelli-app.herokuapp.com/>
+## Link to the Heroku app (please give it some time  for the initial loading since it's a free dyno): <https://get-music-eciuffetelli-app.herokuapp.com/>

 ## Available Scripts